Russia and the Media

 Greg McLaughlin is an Associate of the Centre for Media Research at Ulster University.
 He is the author of The War Correspondent (Pluto, 2nd edition; 2016), and co-author with Stephen Baker of The Propaganda of Peace: The Role of Media and Culture in the Northern Ireland Peace Process (2010) and The British Media and Bloody Sunday (2015).

-'This is a fascinating account of media coverage of Russia - an important source for students of international relations, media studies and journalism' - Greg Philo, author of 'Bad News for Labour'
+'This is a fascinating account of media coverage of Russia - an important source for students of international relations, media studies and journalism'- Greg Philo, co-author of 'Bad News for Labour'

 2. The Cold War, the Media and the Enemy Image

-7. The Media and the Makings of a New Cold War?
+7. The Makings of a New Cold War?

 Hardcover ISBN: 9780745337678